eteeselink/relax-json/README.md

 RELAX JSON compares to [JSON Schema](http://json-schema.org/examples.html) as RELAX NG Compact compares to XML Schema.

 One main reason why RELAX JSON being human-friendly is that it, itself, is not JSON.
 It is an entirely new language.

 A contrived example
 -------------------

-The following is a pretty ridiculous example of what RELAX JSON looks like.
+The following is a pretty ridiculous example of a RELAX JSON schema.
-Readers familiar with JSON, RELAX NG or Regexes should recognize a few things here and there.
+Readers familiar with JSON, RELAX NG or regexes should recognize a few things here and there.

     BookLists [
       BookList+